SquareSquash/web/doc/README_FOR_APP.md

 stack.
 See the various migrations to learn more about the triggers, rules, and constraints being used.

-Observers are used for more high-level triggers, such as creating {Event Events}
-at the appropriate times, or sending emails.
+Observers are used for more high-level triggers, such as creating `Event Events` at the appropriate times, or sending emails.
 See the classes in `app/models/observers` for more.